 Structure of ICorr

-The Institute of Corrosion is a Registered Charity and run by volunteers from the Industry.
+The Institute of Corrosion is a Registered Charity, run by professionals and volunteers from the Industry and Academia

 Honorary Treasurer: Tony Collins